 "I need that.
 I need you.
 I'm coming home Kristos."

 I kissed the photo paper and switched off the glolamp.

-The new plan was to wait until I had visuals on a planet.
-Then use my thrusters to adjust my trajectory to enter that planet’s gravitational pull and parachute to the surface.
+The new plan was to wait until I had visuals on a planet and then use my thrusters to slightly change my trajectory to enter that planet's gravitational pull and then parachute to the surface.